victorherraiz/xreq/README.md

 eXtended REQuest
 =================

-It requires files from the base path of your app and let you configure alias to other paths for faster refactorings.
+It requires files from the base path of your app and let you configure alias to other paths for faster refactoring.
 No more `../..`!!

+## Features

+* No bootstrap required: it does not require to configure the paths at entry points.
+* Module support: It works for dependencies.
+* Multiple alias support.
+* Namespaces.
+* Local path resolution.

 ## Installation